apache/druid/docs/tutorials/index.md

 ./bin/start-druid
 ```

-This brings up instances of ZooKeeper and the Druid services:
+This brings up instances of ZooKeeper and the Druid services and may use up to 80% of the total available system memory.
+To explicitly set the total memory available to Druid, pass a value for the memory parameter, e.g. `./bin/start-druid -m 16g` or `./bin/start-druid --memory 16g`.

 ```bash
 $ ./bin/start-druid